Killing of Aner Shapira

 Aner Elyakim Shapira (ענר אליקים שפירא; March 12, 2001 – October 7, 2023) was an Israeli who was killed during the Hamas-led October 7 attacks on Israel.
-During the Nova music festival massacre, while taking cover in a shelter, Shapira threw back at Hamas militants 7 explosive grenades they had originally thrown into the shelter.
+During the Nova music festival massacre, while taking cover in a shelter, Shapira retrieved 7 explosive grenades that were thrown into the shelter by Hamas operatives, and threw them back at the attackers.
 Ultimately, he saved the lives of at least 7 people who survived the massacre.
 For his actions, he was referred to as a hero by Israeli and international media.

 Personal

 Aner Elyakim Shapira was born on March 12, 2001.
 He was an alumnus of the Himmelfarb High School for boys in Jerusalem.
 After graduating from high school Shapira attempted to enlist, but was injured at least twice prior to serving causing his service to be delayed for a little over a year.
 At the time of his death, he was serving in an elite unit of the Nahal Brigade in the Israel Defense Forces.

 Shapira's grandfather, Hanina Ben-Menahem, is a professor-emeritus of Jewish law at the Hebrew University.
 His grandmother, Yemima Ben-Menahem, is also a professor-emeritus.
 His great-grandfather was Haim-Moshe Shapira, one of the signatories of the Declaration of Independence of Israel.